asherikov/hiearch/README.md

 - `hiearch` does not use a DSL, but rather parses a set of input `yaml` files in arbitrary order.
-The file contents get composed into a single description, which in turn gets decomposed into views.
+The file contents get composed into a single description, which, in turn, gets decomposed into views.

 - Description files have flat structure without nesting or inclusion and contain lists of the following objects: nodes, edges, and views.
 Hierarchical